Coinmerce staking

 Gain insight into staking rewards

-After staking is enabled for the crypto in question, the Proof-of-Stake dashboard is updated with staking details.
+After staking is enabled for the crypto in question, the dashboard is updated with staking details.
 These details are displayed in an overview both via web and app when you click or press on the crypto.
 In this overview you will find the estimated annual rewards in percentages, minimum deposit to stake, status, number of staking days, rewards earned, when the next reward will be paid out and the history of payouts.
-Also some general information about Proof-of-Stake and the crypto itself.

 How to stop Coinmerce staking?